Local

 Chandra said they both must be held accountable.

-“There’s nothing special about Trump and Vance that entitles them to get away with what they’ve done and are doing,” Chandra stated.
+“There’s nothing special about Trump and Vance that entitles them to get away with what they’ve done and are doing,” Chandra previously stated in a release.
 “They think they’re above the law.
 They’re not.”

 News Center 7 reached out to Trump’s team and received the following statement from Steven Cheung, Communications Director of the Trump Campaign: